adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/download/v1/download/README.md

 The following JCR properties are used:

 1. `./fileReference` - defines the path to the asset from DAM
-2. `./inline` - defines if the download item should be displayed inline into the browser vs. attachment
+2. `./inline` - defines if the download item should be displayed inline in the browser vs. attachment
 3. `./jcr:title` - title of the download item
 4. `./titleFromAsset` - defines if the the title should be reused from the asset dam title
 5. `./jcr:description` - description of the download item